GeoChivas99s/comeiawheater/README.md

-react-Icons -> used to get some icons to use in application react-helmet -> used to improve some specs in SEO axios -> fetching data
+react-Icons -> used to get some icons to use in application react-helmet -> used to improve some specs in SEO axios -> fetching data react-query -> used fot increase perfomance in app, no repeated requests  in staleTime = 1min